SEB-Core/mongoose-recipes/README.md

 <br>

-Over in our `recipeController.js`, we need to replace the `res.send` in `getAllRecipes` with a render of our new page:
+Over in your `recipeController.js`, you need to replace the `res.send` in `getAllRecipes` with a render of your new page:

 ```js
 res.render('./recipes/all.ejs', { recipes })